 From an efficiency standpoint, Bradford finished 2016 with a 2.3% DVOA (Determines a QB’s value per play) and a 2.2% DYAR (A measurement of a QB’s total value).
 These were enough to rank him 16th and 17th in the league respectively.
 However, he was unable to convert this into fantasy value because he simply didn’t get the ball into the red zone enough to score TDs

 In 2016, he started 15 games for the Vikings and finished as the QB23 with 3,877 yards, 20 TDs, and 5 INTs.
 That was with Stefon Diggs, Adam Thielen, and Kyle Rudolph as his receivers.
 I can’t imagine he will finish much higher with Larry Fitzgerald as his only decent downfield option.
+Rookie Christian Kirk may not make an immediate impact due to being a slot specialist on a team that has a HOF slot receiver.
 David Johnson will bail him out of certain situations, but overall Bradford is ill-equipped to deal with the challenges he is going to face in Arizona.
-The Cardinals would be wise to take a stab at one of the young QBs in the upcoming draft despite the hefty contract they’ve paid for Bradford.

-He joins an NFC West division that should be tough against the pass.
-The Seahawks have lost Richard Sherman, but he stayed in the division.
-The Hawks have no guarantee that Kam Chancellor and Earl Thomas will return either.
+He joins an NFC West division that will be mostly a challenge to find success against.
+To his advantage, the Seahawks have lost Richard Sherman, but he stayed in the division.
+The Hawks also lose Kam Chancellor and possibly Earl Thomas to a trade.
 The Rams boast an excellent secondary, helped by the fact that they’ve acquired Aqib Talib, Marcus Peters and Sam Shields.
 The 49ers should also improve after their huge 3-year deal with Richard Sherman.